CatsheeRS/stellarthing2d/README.md

 then use make

-to compile to windows from linux you need to install mingw and use Makefile.win instead of the normal makefile (the dlls are already there)
+to compile to windows from linux you need to install mingw